Dedlipid/simpleBackTrade/README.md

 - Bulk of cash dedicated to each trade

 # Getting Started
-- Download DataFetch.py, BackTest.pu, and assets.csv into the same folder
+- Download DataFetch.py, BackTest.py, and assets.csv into the same folder
 - Run DataFetch.py, then you can play with BackTest.py

 # Built With